The Last Dymaxion: Production

-Fuller designed and built three car prototypes shaped like zeppelin and called them Dymaxion, short for Dynamic Maximum Tension.
+Fuller designed and built three car prototypes shaped like zeppelins and called them Dymaxion, short for Dynamic Maximum Tension.
 The filmmaker, Noel Murphy, a descendant of a General Motors founder, has spent about $100,000 so far, traveling to Fuller archives and New England factory sites and interviewing those interested in Fuller.

 Murphy has acquired Fuller artifacts during his research, including a 1941 photo of a Dymaxion prototype taken just before an unsealed gas cap caused it to catch fire and be destroyed.
 One Dymaxion prototype survives, and was recently returned to the collection of the National Automobile Museum in Reno, Nevada.
 Murphy personally took part in the restoration at Crosthwaite & Gardiner, car restorers in East Sussex, England.
 It had spent years rusting on a farm before ending up at the museum.
-"Part of the car was destroyed but Bucky’s true legacy was his thinking," the historian Jay Baldwin explains in the documentary.
+"Part of the car was destroyed but Bucky's true legacy was his thinking," the historian Jay Baldwin explains in the documentary.